ekhlasimo345/Change-the-world/README.md

 # Change-the-world
-Change the world for a better place. this is an oppotunity to imporve.
+The introduction is about: Hw to change the world for a better place.
+This is an oppotunity to imporve.
+This was changed for the third time.